 EHRA Position Establishment and Classification

-To initiate an EPA consultation, managers may contact EPA Administration staff members (listed on the EPA Home tab) directly or submit a request through PeopleAdmin Position Management.
+To initiate an EHRA consultation, managers may contact EPA Administration staff members (listed on the EPA Home tab) directly or submit a request through PeopleAdmin Position Management.
 Departmental growth and restructuring often creates the need for new position support.
-The position responsibilities are reviewed to ensure adherence to the guidelines for establishing EPA positions.
-Managers may find the EPA Analysis Tool helpful in determining whether or not a position should be classified as EPA, based on the responsibilities.
-Once a position has been approved for EPA designation (through PeopleAdmin Position Management), EPA Administration enters the action in the HR system to generate a position number and communicates the necessary information to the College/ Division and the department.
+The position responsibilities are reviewed to ensure adherence to the guidelines for establishing EHRA positions.
+Managers may find the EHRA Analysis Tool helpful in determining whether or not a position should be classified as EHRA, based on the responsibilities.
+Once a position has been approved for EHRA designation (through PeopleAdmin Position Management), EHRA Administration enters the action in the HR system to generate a position number and communicates the necessary information to the College/ Division and the department.

 Note: Requests to create and reclassify (or re-title) faculty positions are processed in the same manner as above; however, the Office for Equal Opportunity is the approval authority for establishing or re-titling faculty positions and approval notification will be provided by a representative from that office.

-Four types of positions are Exempt from coverage under the State Personnel Act (EPA).
-EPA Non-Faculty positions deliver the core-mission activities of the University: creating and disseminating knowledge through direct instruction, research, and public service; or performing professional-level duties that are integral to and uniquely supportive of that work.
-Such “EPA” positions comprise the following categories (includes Clinical Academic Department Administrator (CADA) and Research & Academic Department Administrator (RADA)):
+Four types of positions are Exempt from coverage under the State Human Resources Act (EHRA).
+EHRA Non-Faculty positions deliver the core-mission activities of the University: creating and disseminating knowledge through direct instruction, research, and public service; or performing professional-level duties that are integral to and uniquely supportive of that work.
+Such “EHRA” positions comprise the following categories (includes Clinical Academic Department Administrator (CADA) and Research & Academic Department Administrator (RADA)):

 - Public Service (includes Extension)